If there were no atmosphere to make the sky blue, we’d all be incredibly dead, incredibly fast. But let’s set that aside for the moment.

-If there was no atmosphere to make the sky blue, what colour would we look out and see?
+If there were no atmosphere to make the sky blue, what colour would we look out and see?
 We’d see a (cloudless) black sky all day, no matter the hour.
 Our sun would still illuminate the greens of the grass and the blues of the oceans and the reds of our sports cars, but the Sun’s photons no longer have air molecules to scatter them before they reach these surfaces.
 The Sun’s light would be too bright for most stars on the day side to compete with it, so you’d have one thumb-sized white1 orb rising and falling through a sea of blackness, until your side of the planet turned away.
 Then you’d have a relatively familiar night (The stars wouldn’t twinkle, though, because there’s no atmospheric turbulence).

 This is why we think of the universe as black.
 Or black with tiny flecks of white.
 Or black with tiny flecks of red, orange, yellow, white, and blue for those who remember that stars come in different colours.2 But there are other colours in the cosmos, too.
 Ionized atoms, gas, and dust in nebulae can produce a smorgasbord.
 The Hubble Space Telescope took this photo3 of a stellar nursery in the Carina Nebula, 7500 lightyears from Earth.